DannyHinshaw/clasp-pusher/README.md

 # Clasp Pusher

-Simple too for pushing new production releases to the Google Docs "production document".
+Simple tool for pushing new production releases to the Google Docs "production document".

 ## Setup